PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 ### Text

-The content of the tag is the text to be displayed
+The content of the tag is the text to be displayed.
+It has the following attributes:

-- attributes
 - `x` x position of top left corner of the element
 - `y` y position of top left corner of the element

 ```xml
 <text x="0" y="15">I love SVG!</text>